-Neonatal diabetes is a form of diabetes that is diagnosed under the age of nine months.
+Neonatal diabetes is a form of diabetes that is diagnosed under the age of six months.

 What is neonatal diabetes?